mahmadif/able2rank/README.md

 Proceedings of the Thirty-Second AAAI Conference on Artificial Intelligence (AAAI 2018)

-* [**] Mohsen Ahmadi Fahandar, Eyke Hüllermeier, Analogy-Based Preference Learning with Kernels, Proceedings of the 42th German Conference on Artificial Intelligence (KI 2019)
+* [**] Mohsen Ahmadi Fahandar, Eyke Hüllermeier, Analogy-Based Preference Learning with Kernels, Proceedings of Advances in Artificial Intelligence (KI 2019)

 * [***] Mohsen Ahmadi Fahandar, Eyke Hüllermeier, Feature Selection for Analogy-Based Learning to Rank, Proceedings of the 22nd International Conference on Discovery Science (DS 2019)